ferraith/setuptools-antlr/README.rst

 antlr-distutils
 ===============

-A set of distutils extensions for generating ANTLR based parsers
+A distutils extension for generating ANTLR based parsers.